AlexanderAberg/the-fancy-cinema-castle/README.md

 - Help and support from tutors and my mentor Rory Patrick.
 - Help and guidance from Ioan Zaharia from my team, here is his GitHub if you want to know who he is or contact him: https://github.com/zioan.
 - Help and guidance from Tutors, especially John and Sarah.
+- I have used Code Institutes LMS related to the project.
+- I have used official documentation from Django, Bootstrap, but also W3 Schools, GeeksforGeeks and Stack Overflow to find answers related to questions regarding Django and Bootstrap.
+- I git inspiration on the testing structure in TESTING.md from Jaqi: https://github.com/JaqiKal/ScrollStack/blob/main/TESTING.md

 ### Content